starius/pasta/gopasta/README.md

 ```
 sudo sysctl -w net.ipv4.ip_unprivileged_port_start=80
 ```

+The binary will run the site on the following ports:

+ - https://0.0.0.0:443 - externally available HTTPS site
+ - http://0.0.0.0:80 - externally available HTTP server, redirecting to HTTPS site
+ - http://127.0.0.1:8042 - the site available locally and used by onion site

 To add onion mirror, [create an onion site](https://community.torproject.org/onion-services/setup/) in torrc config and point its 80 port to 127.0.0.1:8042: